localstack/localstack-extensions/aws-replicator/README.md

 ![configuration settings](etc/proxy-settings.png)

-5. Now we can communicate with the real resources via Localstack.
+5. Now we can communicate with the real AWS cloud resources, directly via LocalStack.

-To clean up the running proxy container simply click disable on the Replicator UI.
+To clean up the running proxy container simply click "disable" on the Replicator UI.

 ### Resource-specific proxying